anger-man/unsupervised-image-transfer-and-uq/README.md

 |----image_index2.jpg
 |----depth_index2.npy
 ```
-The directory *face_depth* gives an example of the needed structure of the project folder.
-It contains pre-processed samples taken from the **Texas 3D Face Recognition** database (https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=5483908).
+The directory *IXI* gives an example of the needed structure of the project folder.
+It contains pre-processed samples taken from the **IXI Dataset ** (https://brain-development.org/ixi-dataset/).